daronwolff/textile.co/README.md

 ## Installation
-Clone the repo and type in your console bundle install
+Clone the repo and type in your console bundle install then type in your console  rake db:seed

+## Panel admin
+In your web browser visit http://localhost:3000/admins/sign_in You can login with email admin@textil.co and password admin123

 ## Usage
 This is  example using CURL
 curl -H "Content-Type: application/json" -d '{"clock": {"employee":5}}' -X POST http://localhost:3000/clocks.json -i